 I think any artist that is at all self aware would have to admit that they are humbled by what they observe in nature.
 I mean, how is it possible NOT to feel inadequate when you look at a sunset or sunrise and realize that no matter how hard you might try, you can never replicate on canvas the intensity of the colors you're experiencing or the infinite number of colors and shades that you see.
 I know that I feel that way.
 It's inspiring in a way, to feel that way.
 It makes you appreciate the world in which we live and the beauty that is all around us.

 Some people think that being classically trained means you're a "good" artist.
-Or that such training makes you a good artist.
 I don't even know what "good artist" means.
 Good according to whom?
 I wasn't trained anywhere, I'm not classically trained.
 The beauty of NOT being classically trained is that nobody messed up my mind.
 Nobody told me what was right or wrong to do this or that in art.
+This gives me the freedom an artist should have.
 Nobody taught me how to mix paint, how to use a brush, what brush to use in what circumstance.
 How to hold a brush or use a palette knife.
 I've met some amazing artists that are self-taught.
-The bad part of that route is you make a million mistakes in your journey to find your personal "thing".
-But there is immense value in this effort, this pain of making mistakes, and that is to learn organically through trial and error and the mistakes deliver to an artist an authenticity - a truth in their work.
-Everything I do is organic and authentic and true.
-It comes from making a lot of mistakes and a lot of experimenting.
-But it's through that experimentation that you discover your own techniques, your own artistic voice.
+The tough part of that route is you make a million mistakes in your journey to find your personal "thing".
+But there is immense value in this effort, this pain of making mistakes, and that is one learns organically through trial and error and the mistakes - in the end - deliver to the world an artist with authenticity - with truth and originality in their work.